 - Gross Domestic Product (GDP) releases

-Alpha Funded: News trading is fully allowed with no restrictions.
+Alpha Trader Firm: News trading is fully allowed with no restrictions.

 FTMO: News trading is restricted — positions must be closed before major events.